-If you cease to cover your dependent(s) due to termination of your employment, your loss of eligibility for benefits, your death, your retirement, or your dependents' loss of eligibility (e.g. a non-handicapped child who turns age 26), your dependent may convert this coverage to an individual life insurance policy without providing EOI.
+If you cease to cover your dependent(s) due to termination of your employment, your loss of eligibility for benefits, your death, your retirement, or your dependents' loss of eligibility (e.g., a non-handicapped child who turns age 26), your dependent may convert this coverage to an individual life insurance policy without providing EOI.
 A conversion application can be obtained from SPE Benefits Center.
 Securian will determine the type of individual policies (such as whole life) available to you and the cost; term life insurance is not offered.
-The application must be submitted to the Claims Administrator within the 31-day period from the date coverage ends, or if later, 15 days from the date the conversion notice is given if the notice was given 15 days prior to the date coverage was terminated.
-In no event will the conversion period extend beyond 90 days from the date coverage was terminated.